-Kate O’Sullivan traded exams and lab reports to tour Australia with a brightly decorated semi-trailer filled with bubble makers and leaf blowers.
-Running away and joining the Science Circus was the best decision she's ever made.
+Kate O’Sullivan traded exams and lab reports to tour Australia with a semi-trailer filled with bubble makers and leaf blowers.
+Running away to join the Science Circus was the best decision she's ever made.

 Lee Constable combined her passions of science and drama into a double degree at ANU.
 It gave her the skills to understand and translate complex scientific information into manageable formats for younger audiences to engage with.

 Graham's research, teaching and engagement focusses on science communication and informal science learning.

 His current research and engagement investigates international capacity building and co-development in science communication.

 You will have the opportunity to sample diverse careers at the interface of science and the community.

 You could go on to join our graduates in roles such as presenting science-based TV and radio, writing for science publications; organising and performing in international events like the Edinburgh International Science Festival; managing social media for peak bodies, or communicating about health science and research for institutions.

 Not only will you graduate with the skills needed to communicate the complexities of science to a range of audiences, you will also become part of a close-knit network of almost 400 Science Circus alumni.